Pluxbox/pbPlayerWeb/readme.md

 Custom Skin
 -----------

 Creating your own skin for the player is straight forward.
 You just need to declare some HTML markup and specify some CSS.
-Further details can be found in the [skins/template.js](...).

 Browser support